octosteve/slide_hero/README.md

 ```

 `#code` must be nested in a slide.
 It loads any code file in the same directory as the file.
 The language passed as an argument will be embedded in the markup.
+code must be in the `code` folder.
+An optional second argument of a base location can be passed into the code method.
+Your folder must also have a `code` folder.
 All supported languages can be found on the [Highlight.js Page](http://softwaremaniacs.org/media/soft/highlight/test.html)

 **note**